 “I use what I learnt at Wintec all the time and every single day in my work,” Kris says.

-Welcome to the Centre for Applied Science and Primary Industries!
+Welcome to the Centre for Applied Science and Primary Industries.

-Our course guides (prospectuses) will tell you everything you need to know about Wintec.
-They contain information about the Wintec campus, student life and the programmes we offer.
+The Wintec Prospectus (otherwise known as a course guide) outlines everything you need to know about Wintec.
+It contains information about the Wintec campuses, student life, and the programmes that are on offer.

 Leave your details here and we will come back to you: